Gaza truce hangs by a thread as Israel sets new conditions. Here’s what to know

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jeremy Diamond, Lauren Kent and Eric Levenson, Tim Lister, Edward Szekeres, Caitlin Danaher, Abeer Salman, Kareem Khadder and Jo Shelley contributed reporting.
+CNN’s Jeremy Diamond, Lauren Kent and Eric Levenson, Tim Lister, Edward Szekeres, Caitlin Danaher, Abeer Salman, Kareem Khadder, Jo Shelley and Jennifer Hansler contributed reporting.